 5. Maxi dress designed by Stephen Burrows

-Stephen Burrows was one of the first African American designers to come to prominence in the fashion world.
+Stephen Burrows was one of the first Black designers to come to prominence in the fashion world.
 His bright colored creations with lettuce edging were part of the New York disco scene in the 1970s.
 You can see one of his jersey knit maxi dresses—and other pop cultural artifacts—in American POP.

 Celebrating diversity all year long